 Coddled, entitled, narcissistic, and lazy.
 And yet they have the ability to change the world.
 So what should we make of these young millennials?

 Millennials are the fastest-growing cohort filing insolvency.
 Can this be real?
 According to Newswire, 37% are in financial difficulty.
-The fact that we grow up to believe that higher education is an indispensable need in their lives, has led many to believe that it is the only way of becoming ‘someone’ or successful.
+The fact that we grow up to believe that higher education is an indispensable need in our lives, has led many to believe that it is the only way of becoming someone.
 And because of that, millennials move out of the family nest much later than the previous generations, learn less practical skills and struggle to eke out a living because of debt.

 We are a generation that is no longer defined by the work that we do, but by the experiences we purchase.
 Why?
 Because the Millennial generation is a consumer society, built on a culture that had been shaken up by social media towards experiences.